Quantum Currency Matrix Indicator

 - Second, if you know the relative strength of this buying or selling against all the other currency pairs, then this gives you the complete picture - if its strong, then again - it's low risk.

 - Third and last, if you know what the counter currency is also doing in terms of strong or weak, then once more if its strong - it's low risk.

 This is where the Quantum currency matrix steps in.
 It provides the solution to all three problems in one elegant indicator, and is a complimentary indicator to the Quantum currency strength indicator.
 It shows you the complete picture across the market in a simple matrix, which works in all timeframes from 1 minute to 1 month.

 From the eight major currencies come the 28 currency pairs which are then displayed in a table, with their relative strength scores, updated second by second and minute by minute.
-A score above 0.00 indicates bullish momentum and is displayed in blue, whilst a score below 0.00 indicates bearish momentum and is displayed in red.
-This is the default setting.
+A score above 0.00 indicates bullish momentum and is displayed in shades of green, whilst a score below 0.00 indicates bearish momentum and is displayed in shades of red.

 Each currency can then be isolated to show the 7 associated pairs and their relative scores.
 If all the associated pairs are showing similar strength (either bullish or bearish) then this is either a good time to join the move, or alternatively it may be an opportunity to wait for a reversal in trend as the pair becomes overbought or oversold.